You can report abandoned vehicles online.

 How we will respond

 Where a report is accepted an officer will visit to assess the vehicle.
 Where it is assessed as being abandoned we will contact any registered keeper.
-If there is no response from the registered keeper and the vehicle remains after a reasonable period of time our authorised contractor will remove and dispose of it.
+If there is no response from the registered keeper and the vehicle remains in situ.
+After a reasonable period of time, our authorised contractor will remove and dispose of it.